This site requires a more recent version of Adobe Flash Player to function properly.

 Growth in emerging markets

-Emerging economies such as India and China will drive significant growth in many of UTC's markets such as elevators, HVAC and other industrial products in the near-term.
-As the middle class grows in these countries and disposable income increases, there will be a substantial increase in not only consumer demand (for products like air conditioners) but also commercial demand for elevators, fire and security products and industrial goods.
-These regions are also expected to see a boom in air travel, which should drive demand for aircraft engines.
+Emerging economies such as India and China will drive significant growth in many of UTC's markets such as elevators and HVAC.
+As the middle class grows in these countries and disposable income increases, there will be a substantial increase in not only consumer demand (for products like air conditioners) but also commercial demand for elevators, fire and security products.
+These regions are also expected to see a boom in air travel, which should drive demand for Pratt & Whitney's aircraft engines.

 Rapid advances in technology

-As technology life cycles are extremely short, the successful companies will be the ones which are able to constantly innovate.
-Given United Technologies' commitment to R&D, the company should be able to maintain a market leadership position.
+As technology life cycles are extremely short, successful companies are the ones that constantly innovate.
+Given United Technologies' commitment to R&D, it should be able to maintain its leadership position in all the markets it operates in.

 Renewal of aircraft fleets

 Many airlines are replacing their old fleets with ones that are equipped with more advanced technologies and more efficient engines.
-According to Boeing estimates, around 35,000 new commercial airplanes will be delivered to over the next twenty years.
-This provides a huge opportunity for aircraft product and engine manufacturers.
+According to Boeing estimates, around 35,000 new commercial airplanes will be delivered over the next twenty years.
+This provides a huge opportunity for aircraft parts and engines that are manufactured by UTC.

 How Does Trefis Modelling Work?